 According to the latest Webinar Benchmarks Report from ON24, the average webinar attendance rate is 46%.
 This is pretty consistent with the results from previous studies and the 40-50% target is generally accepted across the board.

-So we were a little disappointed by the fact that only 20% of people who signed up to our The 4-Step Formula That Will Increase Your Leads by 300% webinar were attending it this time 18 months ago.
+So we were a little disappointed by the fact that only 20% of people who signed up for our webinar were attending it this time 18 months ago.

 In our defence, marketing webinars tend to perform below the wider average – at 36%, according to the latest study from ON24.
 However, this still left us considerably below the industry average and we’re used to targeting results well above the average expectations.

 So we decided it was time to change our approach to managing webinar leads – and the results were pretty spectacular.
 In less than 12 months we managed to boost our webinar attendance rate from 20.56% to an incredible 75.62%.
 And here’s how we did it.

 A lot of the credit for our success has to go to Everwebinar, an automation tool that completely transformed the way we deliver webinars to our audiences.
 This wasn’t the only secret to our impressive results but everything started with one key automation feature Everwebinar brings to the table.